mozilla/gecko-dev/docs/contributing/contribution_quickref.rst

     $ mkdir mozilla-source
     $ cd mozilla-source
     $ wget https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py

+    # To use Git as your VCS
+    $ python3 bootstrap.py --vcs=git

+    # To use Mercurial as your VCS
     $ python3 bootstrap.py

 More information on :ref:`building Firefox for Windows <Building Firefox On Windows>`.